Free Crochet Soap Cozy Pattern

 Hi There!
 I am so excited to introduce Hortense from Knitting with Chopsticks!
-She has designed a great crochet pattern for a soap sock as part of Easy Crochet Guest Designer program!
-Learn more about the program here.
+She has designed a great crochet pattern for a soap sock for us!

 Be sure to stop on over at her blog to check out her gorgeous knit and crochet creations after you see her crochet soap pouch pattern below.